 When cortisol goes up, melatonin goes down.

-Cortisol, a key stress buffing hormone, inhibits melatonin.
-Melatonin is a key hormone to both help people fall asleep and stay asleep.
+Cortisol, a key stress buffing hormone, inhibits melatonin, and melatonin is an important hormone both for helping people to fall asleep and stay asleep.

 What elevates cortisol?

-- Dysregulated circadian rhythm: spending too much time exposed to flourescent light, exposed to blue light from screens, and not enough exposure to natural light.
+Dysregulated circadian rhythm, possibly from spending too much time exposed to fluorescent light, exposed to blue light from screens, and not enough exposure to natural light.

-- Physical stress on the brain: blood sugar dysregulation, anemia (commonly due to excessive menstrual bleeding), or inflammation.
+Physical stress on the brain, such as blood sugar dysregulation, anemia (commonly due to excessive menstrual bleeding), or inflammation.

 Sleep and Endometriosis Healing